SFDO-Tooling/Snowfakery/CONTRIBUTING.rst

 Commit the changes, open a Pull Request on GitHub and request approval from another committer.

-Once your PR has been merged, the rest of the release process should be triggered automatically by Github Actions!
+Once your PR has been merged, PyPI release process should be triggered automatically by Github Actions.

+You can finish up the process by updating the release object that was auto-created in Github:

+Just paste in the changelog notes and hit publish.

+Tada!
+You've published a new version of Snowfakery.

 Configuring Your Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~